Registered Massage Therapists – Registrants

 Registration Status Change: Non-practising to Practising

-If you hold Non-practising status and wish to return to Practising registration, you must complete the fillable Application for Return to Practising Registration form(PDF) and return it to College staff by mail, fax or email to ac.cbphcc@ofni.
-College staff will guide you through the next steps, which are summarized below.
+If you hold Non-practising status and wish to return to Practising registration, you must complete the fillable Application for Return to Practising Registration form(PDF) and return it to College staff by email to the CCHPBC registration team.
+College staff will guide you through the next steps, summarized below.

 If you have been Non-practising for less than two years, the requirements for a return to Practising status are: